ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ams/pa.md

 ```
 They can also be passed within an [options file](https://developer.arm.com/documentation/102009/latest/Command-line-options/The-pa-command/pa-command-line-options-file).

-### Performance budget

-You can specify a performance budget which will be reflected in the Performance Advisor report.
-For more information, refer to the [Performance Advisor User Guide](https://developer.arm.com/documentation/102009/0805/Quick-start-guide/Setting-performance-budgets) section on performance budgets.

 ## Generate a JSON performance report

 This feature is particularly useful when used within a [CI workflow](https://developer.arm.com/documentation/102543).